-FIGURE 51: Illustration of compliance monitoring levels.
+FIGURE 55: Illustration of compliance monitoring levels.

-In the interim, the General and Special Standards for the purification of Wastewater or Effluent can be used to assess most effluent data [GN R.991, 1984].
-The South African Water Quality Guidelines (among others) can be used to assess water resources [DWAF, 1996].
-Where RQOs and RWQOs/ WQPLs are determined, these should be sensibly back-calculated to WDSs to assess effluent data.
+In the interim, until revised, the General and Special Standards for the purification of Wastewater or Effluent can be used to assess most effluent data [GN R.991, 1984].
+The South African Water Quality Guidelines, in the absence of suitable RDMs, can be used to assess water resources [DWAF, 1996].
+Where RQOs and supporting RWQOs/ WQPLs are determined, these should be sensibly back-calculated to WDSs to assess effluent data290.

-Municipalities receive Green Drop status when they achieve scores of 90% or higher, against stringent Green drop assessment requirements.
+Municipalities receive Green Drop status when they achieve scores of 90% or higher, against stringent Green Drop compliance requirements.
 Green Drop scores are given per individual wastewater system within the municipal area for the following: